edsu/inkdroid.org/_posts/2021-08-24-participatory-archives.md

 ### New Technologies, Crowdsourcing and Online User Participation in Archives / Alexandra Eveleigh

-[Alexandra Eveleigh] works at [Wellcome Trust] and has been working at the intersection between participatory archives and archives.
+[Alexandra Eveleigh] works at [Wellcome Trust] and has been at the intersection between participatory archives and archives for 10 years.
 She gave an overview of the idea of participation in archives, and how the social web, or web 2.0 perspectives/technologies impacted archives.
 Terms like "crowdsourcing", "archives 2.0", "participatory archives" are slippery.
 Much work has ended up